huntdatacenter/docs/docs/service-desk/user-orders.md

 ### SSH Configuration

-Click button below if you need your ssh_config.txt file to be resend to you (accidental loss, new computer, etc.)
+Click button below if you need your ssh_config.txt file to be resent to you (accidental loss, new computer, etc.)

-<ServiceDesk title="Request SSH configuration resend" :template='{
+<ServiceDesk title="Request SSH configuration" :template='{
-  subject: "SSH config resend - {username} @ {labname}",
+  subject: "SSH config request - {username} @ {labname}",
   body: `Hi HUNT Cloud team,

 I would like to request a new ssh_config file for user {username} @ {labname}.

-I have activated Signal on my phone and are looking forward to receive my temporary key here.

 Kind regards,